ms-iot/azure-client-tools/docs/dps-lib/dpsclientapis.md

 |    returns | S_OK on successful reading and other relavant error code for failure.|

 #### EmptyTpmSlot
+This API erases data stored in the specified TPM logical slot.

 <pre>HRESULT EmptyTpmSlot(UINT32 tpmSlotNumber)</pre>
-This erases data stored in the specified TPM logical slot.

 | Parameter | Description |
 |----|----|